oasisprotocol/old-docs/src/tutorials/deploy-vyper.md

   deployer.deploy(uniswap_factory);
 }
 ```
-Use `truffle migrate` to deploy.
+Run `truffle migrate` to deploy.

 ### Deploy Using Web3

 First, connect to Web3 using a `truffle-hdwallet-provider`.
-You can run `oasis-chain` to start up a local network and retrieve your mnemonic and url.
+You can run `oasis chain` to start up a local blockchain server and retrieve your mnemonic and URL.

 ```js
 const Web3 = require('web3');